 Tuesday & Wednesday, June 25th & 26th

-Arrive at 11am Tuesday and depart before noon Wednesday.
+Arrive at 11am Tuesday and depart 12:30pm on Wednesday.

 Summer Orientation III - Overnight

 Saturday & Sunday, August 3rd & 4th

 Arrive at 11am Saturday and depart 12:30pm on Sunday.